idriss-crypto/ts-library/readme.md

 * input (string) - e-mail address or phone number

 Returns:
 Promise, that resolves to dictionary (object), in which keys are names of typess of addresses, and values are these addresses (see example).
-In case nothing was found, promise will resolve to empty object;
+In case nothing was found, promise will resolve to empty object.